 Stainless Steel Japanese Style Jigger

 Japanese style jiggers look great and usually have multiple etchings on the inside, allowing them to measure multiple quantities.
-However, they are generally a bit more expensive than traditional jigger sets.Buy Now on Amazon
+However, they are generally a bit more expensive than traditional jigger sets.Buy Now in the Shop!

 OXO Small Measuring Cup: